aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 ##### 2.2.1 **JSON-P**

 When XHR is used, JSON data is returned as a string, which can be evaluated by using `eval()` or `JSON.parse()`.
 However, when using dynamic script tag insertion, JSON data is treated as just another JavaScript file and executed as native code.
-In order to accomplish this, the data must be wrapper in a callback function, a.k.a JSON with padding, or JSON-P.
+In order to accomplish this, the data must be wrapped in a callback function, a.k.a JSON with padding or JSON-P.

 According to some tests, the fastest JSON format is JSON-P formed using arrays.
 But what you should take in mind is that do not encode any sensitive data in JSON-P, as it can be called by anyone with using dynamic script tag insertion.

 ##### 2.2.2 **Should you use JSON?**

 JSON is a cornerstone of high-performance Ajax, especially when it's used with dynamic script insertion.
-Lower size of structure, with lower parse time.
+Lower size of the structure, with lower parse time.

 #### 2.3 HTML